Glossary

 I

-Any natural or legal person established within the United Kingdom (UK) who places a product from a country outside the GB market.
+Any natural or legal person established within the United Kingdom (UK) who places a product on the GB market from a country outside the UK.

 Instructions: